syncfusion-content/fileformat-docs/File-Formats/XlsIO/Working-with-Formulas.md

 Microsoft Excel constantly checks in the background for potential errors in your worksheets, when open.
 If an error is located (or, at the least, what Excel thinks is an error), then the cell is "flagged" with a small green triangle in the upper-left corner of the cell.
 Auditing a formula helps to identify the error in it.

 In certain cases, these errors can be ignored so that the error will not appear in further error checks.
-The **IgnoreErrorOptions** property of __IRange__ manages different types of errors checks, for example numbers stored as text, formula calculation errors and validation errors.
+The [IgnoreErrorOptions](https://help.syncfusion.com/cr/file-formats/Syncfusion.XlsIO.IRange.html#Syncfusion_XlsIO_IRange_IgnoreErrorOptions) property of [IRange](https://help.syncfusion.com/cr/file-formats/Syncfusion.XlsIO.IRange.html) manages different types of errors checks, for example numbers stored as text, formula calculation errors and validation errors.

-To know more about IgnoreErrorOptions, please refer ExcelIgnoreError enumeration in API section.

 Following code illustrates on how to ignore or set error indicators.